 Claude served in the London Scottish Regiment during World War One.
 A few other classic actors who served in this regiment include Herbert Marshall(who lost a leg during the war), Ronald Colman, and the great Basil Rathbone.

 During the First World War, Claude Rains rose from the rank of Private to become a Captain.
 He was injured in a gas attack, which caused almost complete sight loss in his right eye, the attack also paralyzed his vocal cords for a time.
 After the war had ended, Claude returned home to London and embarked upon his acting career.
-He primarily worked on the stage and he also worked as an acting teacher at RADA, one of his acting students was a young Sir John Gielgud.
+He primarily worked on the stage and he was also an acting teacher at RADA, where one of his acting students was a young Sir John Gielgud.

 Claude appeared in a British Silent film called Build Thy House(1920), but his big break in films really came when he was cast in James Whale’s horror classic, The Invisible Man in 1933.
 His performance in this film brought him the fame that he so deserved.